kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 Considering that my time in RC is limited, I decided to postpone it after the end of my RC batch.

+It's not that bad in retrospect as I did make some progress in both areas.

 ## What I like about RC

 Participating RC for a 12 weeks batch is one of the most memorable and beneficial experience I had in 2022.
 I have learnt and experience a lot and would recommend to anyone who want to become a better programmer or find joy in computing again.
 Let's talk about some of the things I really like about RC.

+> Disclaimer: These are all based on my personal opinion and experience I had when doing RC remotely.
+It might be difference from the others experience.

 ### Serendipity